 - 1. Explore strategies to improve existing area parking efficiency while reducing demand (e.g. signage and wayfinding measures, technology, EPark, partnerships, programmes, transit frequency, cycling infrastructure, parking requirements). - 2.
-Discourage long-term parking by customers and employees of adjacent commercial enterprises on residential streets. - 3.
-Provide an adequate level of commercial parking in the Whyte Avenue commercial area, given the pedestrian oriented flavour of the district and the availability of alternative modes of
+Discourage long-term parking by customers and employees of adjacent commercial enterprises on residential streets. - Provide an adequate level of commercial parking in the Whyte Avenue commercial area, given the pedestrian oriented flavour of the district and the availability of alternative modes of

-- public parking in the area.
+- 4. Promote the use of existing public parking in the area. - 5.
 Promote the availability and use of public transit to the area, especially during major events.